Combining Type Inference and Automated Unit Test Generation for Python: Conclusions

 \section{Conclusions}

-In this paper we introduced \typetracing, a novel approach to infer missing parameter and return type information during unit-test generation for Python programs.
+In this paper, we introduced \typetracing, a novel approach to infer missing parameter and return type information during unit-test generation for Python programs.
 To infer parameter types, \typetracing wraps arguments in proxies which track how they are used during test execution and then aims to infer types that match these usages.
 For return types, we simply observe the types of the values returned from routines.
 We implemented \typetracing into the \pynguin test-generation framework, and in our experiments observed type predictions that are of similar quality compared to other state-of-the-art type-inference approaches.
 Our experiments also show that observed (relative) coverage can increase by up to \qty{\RelCoverageTypeHintsTypeTracing}{\percent} on modules from real-world projects, with minor effects also on fault-finding capability.

 While our presentation and implementation focusses on the Python programming language and the \pynguin test-generation framework, in principle the approach itself can be applied to other programming languages, such as JavaScript, or test generators, such as \toolname{Hypothesis}~\cite{MH19,MD20}.
+However, doing so would require a dedicated automated test-generation framework for the target language; since no such framework exists for most dynamically-typed languages beyond Python, we leave this as future work.
 Considering the observed accuracy of LLMs during type inference, querying an LLM for initial type hints and then refining those using \typetracing could also be a promising approach for future work.

-However, knowing the type of a parameter may not be sufficient for generating effective tests: There is also the challenge of instantiating valid and interesting objects matching these types, which is an aspect automated unit test generation tools still struggle with~\cite{LKF23,SJR15}.
+However, knowing the type of a parameter may not be sufficient for generating effective tests: There is also the challenge of instantiating valid and interesting objects matching these types, which is an aspect that automated unit test generation tools still struggle with~\cite{LKF23,SJR15}.
 While this problem is orthogonal to the question of type inference, the tracing functionality provided by \typetracing may be useful for supporting approaches that aim to identify how to construct complex objects (e.g.,~\cite{LOS21}).